pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/glob-pattern.md

 MLDM uses **glob patterns** to provide flexibility to define data distribution.

 {{% notice note %}}
-Pachyderm's concept of glob patterns is similar to Unix glob patterns.
+MLDM's concept of glob patterns is similar to Unix glob patterns.
 For example, the `ls *.md` command matches all files with the `.md` file extension.
 {{% /notice %}}